tanayvarshney/Portfolio-management/README.md

 Changelogs:

-Fixed bugs in ddpg agent.
+Fixed bugs in ddpg agent.<br>
-Added Kalman filter to smoothen out the input
+Added Kalman filter to smoothen out the input<b>
+Explored the possibility to add news data into prediction